bjheinen/LiquidDiffract/README.md

 #### Terminal & Log-file Output

 An log is automatically generated for any refinement made.
-This log includes information on the data file, sample composition, data and refinement options used, solver ouput/convergence info (if refining density), and the final *&Chi;<sup>2</sup>* and *&rho;*.
+This log includes information on the data file, sample composition, data and refinement options used, solver output/convergence info (if refining density), and the final *&Chi;<sup>2</sup>* and *&rho;*.

 The log for each refinement is automatically written to file.
 The default behaviour is to store each log in a file named 'refinement.log' within the current data directory.
-Each log is preceded by a timestamp.
+Each log is preceded by a time-stamp.
 The log-mode can be changed to *Overwrite* in the *Additional Preferences* dialog.
 This creates a new log file for each data file loaded, which will be overwritten if already present.
-The filenames generated are of the form 'DATAFILENAME_refinement.log' and are similarly created in the source directory of the loaded data file.
+The file-names generated are of the form 'DATAFILENAME_refinement.log' and are similarly created in the source directory of the loaded data file.

 LiquidDiffract outputs some density refinement information to the terminal.
 There is an option provided to print convergence progress messages to the terminal also.
 This can be useful for real-time monitoring (e.g. when using the slow global optimisation with a known number of iterations).